gboeing/ppde642/syllabus/readme.md

 Final grades will be assigned according to the following, for a total of 1000 points:

-  - 480 points: 4 analytics assignments × 120 points each
+  - 500 points: 4 analytics assignments × 125 points each
-  - 20 points: project proposal
   - 100 points: mini-lecture
   - 100 points: final presentation
   - 200 points: final project